-On the other hand, beginning on August 1, 2008, every corporation or partnership which total income for the taxable year does not exceed \$5,000,000 may choose to depreciate the total cost, including installation, of the computer systems equipment in the year of its acquisition and installation.
-Equipment previously depreciated by a shareholder or partner of such corporation or partnership or acquired from a related person, will not qualify for the acceleration of the depreciation allowance.
-During the same period, they may also depreciate under the straight-line method, based on a useful life of 2 years, the land transportation equipment, except automobiles, and environmental conservation equipment .
+Every corporation which total income for the taxable year does not exceed \$3,000,000 may choose to depreciate the total cost, including installation, of the computer systems equipment in the year of its acquisition and installation.
+Equipment previously depreciated by a shareholder of such corporation or acquired from a related person, will not qualify for the acceleration of the depreciation allowance.
+It may also be depreciated under the straight-line method, based on a useful life of 2 years, the land transportation equipment, except automobiles, and environmental conservation equipment.

-Line 42 - Bad debts
+Line 40 - Bad debts

 Enter the accounts receivable that are considered uncollectible.
-For taxable years beginning after June 30, 1995, corporations and partnerships will not be able to use the reserve method to compute the deduction for bad debts.
+For taxable years beginning after June 30, 1995, corporations will not be able to use the reserve method to compute the deduction for bad debts.
 Instead, they may claim a deduction only for the debts that become uncollectible within the taxable year (direct write- off method).

-Line 43 - Charitable contributions
+Line 41 - Charitable contributions

-A corporation or partnership may deduct an amount which does not exceed 5% of the net income, computed without the benefit of this deduction, for contributions made to:
+A corporation may deduct an amount which does not exceed 10% of the net income, computed without the benefit of this deduction, for contributions made to:

-- € the Commonwealth of Puerto Rico, the United States or any state or territory, exclusively for public purposes; - \clubsuit a corporation, trust or community fund, or foundation created or organized in Puerto Rico or in the United States that operates exclusively for religious, charitable, scientific, veteran rehabilitation services, literary or educational purposes or for the prevention of cruelty to children, as long as no part of its earnings inures to the benefit of any private shareholder or individual; - ₿ posts or organizations of war veterans or auxiliary units organized in Puerto Rico or in the United States.
+- the Government of Puerto Rico, the United States or any state or territory, exclusively for public purposes; - a corporation, trust or community fund, or foundation created or organized in Puerto Rico or in the United States that operates exclusively for religious, charitable, scientific, veteran rehabilitation services, literary or educational purposes or for the prevention of cruelty to children, as long as no part of its earnings inures to the benefit of any private shareholder or individual; - posts or organizations of war veterans or auxiliary units organized in Puerto Rico or in the United States.

-Charitable contributions in excess of 5% may be carried forward to the following 5 taxable years, in chronological order, but the deduction in each one of said following 5 taxable years shall not exceed 5% of the net income determined without the benefit of said deduction.
+Charitable contributions in excess of 10% may be carried forward to the following 5 taxable years, in chronological order, but the deduction in each one of said following 5 taxable years shall not exceed 10% of the net income determined without the benefit of said deduction.